connor-hitchcock/Satisfying-Motion-And-Ray-Tracing-OpenGL/README.md

 * `./Source.out`

 **Controls:**
-• ← | Rotates the angle of the camera by one degree in the negative direction.
+* `←` | Rotates the angle of the camera by one degree in the negative direction.
 The camera position is then changed to be pointing directly at the centre of the scene.
-• → | Rotates the angle of the camera by one degree in the positive direction.
+* `→` | Rotates the angle of the camera by one degree in the positive direction.
 The camera position is then changed to be pointing directly at the centre of the scene.
-• ↑ | Increases the distance from the centre of the scene by one unit (metre).
+* `↑` | Increases the distance from the centre of the scene by one unit (metre).
-• ↓ | Decreases the distance from the centre of the scene by one unit (metre).
+* `↓` | Decreases the distance from the centre of the scene by one unit (metre).
-• S | Toggles the light coming from the sun on and off.
+* `S` | Toggles the light coming from the sun on and off.